 The Berrien County McKinney-Vento Project, one of the original federally funded Michigan McKinney Projects, has been serving homeless families and youth since 1993.
 An initiative of Berrien Regional Education Service Agency, the McKinney Project's outreach site and learning center is housed at Safe Shelter, our local domestic violence safe haven.

-The McKinney Project now serves schools and homeless children in a four-county grant consortium: Allegan, Berrien, Cass and Van Buren.
+McKinney Project grant consortium serves Allegan, Berrien, Cass and Van Buren counties

-We can help to resolve problems with school enrollment, such as transportation, school supplies, transcripts, immunization records, and we serve as advocates for homeless parents, children, and youth.
+The outreach specialist helps to resolve problems with school enrollment, arrange transportation with area schools, provide school supplies, transcripts, immunization records, and serves as an advocate for homeless parents, children, and youth.